cp-algorithms/cp-algorithms/src/algebra/linear-diophantine-equation.md

 ## Algorithmic solution

-**Bézout's lemma** (also called Bézout's identity) is a useful result that can be used to understand and prove the following solution.
+**Bézout's lemma** (also called Bézout's identity) is a useful result that can be used to understand the following solution.

 > Let $g = \gcd(a,b)$.
 Then there exist integers $x,y$ such that $ax + by = g$.
 >